Keep these ideas in mind to create the best case notes possible.

 - Describe how eligibility, continuing eligibility, or ineligibility was determined, what verification was used, and how income was calculated.

-- Document who is and who is not included in the benefits and if not included, why they are not.
+- Document who is and who is not included in the benefits and if not included, why are they not.

 - All case actions taken and the reason for the action